Saran-tech24/A-Multimodal-Application-for-Vernacular-Language-Translation-and-Image-Synthesis/README.md

 **Educational Tools:**

-   Helps students and educators by visualizing Tamil text translations.
+  1. Helps students and educators by visualizing Tamil text translations.

 **Creative Content Generation:**

-    Assists content creators in generating visual content from Tamil descriptions.
+  1. Assists content creators in generating visual content from Tamil descriptions.

 ## Approach:

 **Model Selection:**

-    Use Tamil-English translation, text-to-image, and text generation models.
+  1. Use Tamil-English translation, text-to-image, and text generation models.

 **Application Development:**

-    Use Gradio or Streamlit to build the interface.
+  1. Use Gradio or Streamlit to build the interface.

 **Integration and Testing:**

-    Connect Hugging Face models and ensure functionality.
+  1. Connect Hugging Face models and ensure functionality.

 **Deployment:**

-    Deploy the app on Hugging Face Spaces or AWS.
+  1. Deploy the app on Hugging Face Spaces or AWS.

 **Security and Compliance:**

-    Ensure data protection and compliance.
+   1. Ensure data protection and compliance.

 ## Results:

-A fully functional web app integrating multimodal AI.
+1.A fully functional web app integrating multimodal AI.

-Scalable deployment using Hugging Face.
+2.Scalable deployment using Hugging Face.

-Comprehensive documentation, including deployment and usage guides.
+3.Comprehensive documentation, including deployment and usage guides.

 ![Screenshot (47)](https://github.com/user-attachments/assets/e2205d69-a728-4b8f-b3fa-dbc5418f3be4)